-Richter stopped all 32 shots he faced to pick up his eighth career postseason, which, at the time, was the most in Rangers’ team history.
+Richter stopped all 32 shots he faced to pick up his eighth career postseason shutout, which, at the time, was the most in Rangers’ team history.
 He broke the record previously held by Dave Kerr.
-When he retired, Richter had nine shutouts in the Stanley Cup playoffs, but that record was eventually broken by Henrik Lundqvist, who currently has 10.
+When he retired, Richter had nine shutouts in the Stanley Cup Playoffs, but that record was eventually broken by Henrik Lundqvist, who has 10.

 Odds & Ends

-On May 4, 1969, the Canadiens won their eight straight Stanley Cup Final game over the St. Louis Blues, 2-1, two win their second consecutive championship.
-The Blues took a 1-0 lead into the third period before Ted Harris and John Ferguson both scored in the first three minutes of the final frame.
-Serge Savard won the Conn Smythe Trophy, becoming the thirst defenseman to ever win the postseason’s MVP award.
+On May 4, 1969, the Canadiens won their eighth straight Stanley Cup Final game over the St. Louis Blues, 2-1, two win their second consecutive championship.
+The Blues took a 1-0 lead into the third period before Ted Harris and John Ferguson scored in the first three minutes of the final frame.
+Serge Savard won the Conn Smythe Trophy, becoming the first defenseman to win the postseason’s MVP award.

 Bobby Orr made NHL history on May 4, 1972, when he scored a goal to break the career record for defensemen playoff goals.
 His 17th postseason tally came in only his 47th playoff game.
-He broke the mark set by Red Kelly who scored 16 goals in 94 playoff games.
-His 26 playoff goals are good enough to be tied for 12th place on the all-time list.
+He broke the mark set by Red Kelly, who scored 16 goals in 94 playoff games.
+His 26 playoff goals are good enough to be tied for 12th place on the all-time list among defensemen.

-On May 4, 1989, Alexander Mogilny became the first NHL draftee to defect from the Soviet Union to North America in order to play in the league.
-He when he made his debut with the Buffalo Sabres that fall, he wore number 89, to represent both the year he came to the United States and the place he was selected in the draft.
+On May 4, 1989, Alexander Mogilny became the first NHL draftee to defect from the Soviet Union to North America to play in the league.
+When he made his debut with the Buffalo Sabres that fall, he wore number 89 to represent both the year he came to the United States and the place he was selected in the draft.
 He wore that number his entire career.